Alek1414/LiquidCrystalMenu_I2C/README.md

 ### The `update_value` method

-Sometimes it is necesary to change the value (number or list) of a row and to refresh this value the `update_row` method can be called.
+Sometimes it is necessary to change the value (number or list) of a row and to refresh this value the `update_value` method can be called.
 As argument the position of the row to be updated must passed (the position in the array passed in the initialization of the object).

 ```cpp
 void update_value(byte pos);
 ```

+### The `update_extended` method

-Sometimes it is necesary to change the extended value of a row and to refresh this the `update_row` method can be called.
+Sometimes it is necessary to change the extended value of a row and to refresh this the `update_extended` method can be called.
 As argument the position of the row to be updated must passed (the position in the array passed in the initialization of the object).

-### The `update_extended` method

 ```cpp
 void update_extended(byte pos);